 There are many different kinds of permission for building projects.
 The Planning Portal contains extensive guidance on the permissions required for most common projects.
 If a project doesn’t fit into one of these categories, please contact us for advice.

+Please use our general guidance to find answers to many common questions.
+In addition, the ‘Common Projects’ page on the Planning Portal has information on over 50 typical homeowner building projects.
 Our website holds information on topics which we take into account when assessing applications.
 These include:

 - Current planning policy and guidance

 - Design, heritage and environment, including design standards for housing, waste and recycling, biodiversity and trees.
 This section also contains useful guidance on achieving design quality.

 - Historic environment, including listed buildings and conservation areas.

 Our validation checklists set out what documents and drawings we require for each kind of application.
 Some of these are the same across the country, but we have local validation requirements, too.
 If we do not receive all the information we require, we cannot validate an application.